 The horizontally-layered flagstones of the cliff face provide ideal nesting ledges for seabirds.
-Every year they welcome over 20,000 breeding pairs, including guillemots, razorbills, kittiwakes, peregrine falcons, puffins and choughs.
-At 1,365 individual adults, the cliffs are home to the largest mainland colony of puffins, the majority of which can be seen at Goat Island.
-Most sea birds come in the spring to breed and are rarely seen near the shore for the remainder of the year.
-The guillemot lays its egg directly onto the ledge and despite the perilous position its hatched chicks rarely fall.
-Great black-backed gulls patrol the cliffs for a chance encounter with an unguarded egg or chick and kestrels hover over the clifftops in search of field mice and large insects.
+Every year they welcome over 30,000 breeding pairs, including Guillemots, Razorbills, Kittiwakes, Peregrine falcons, Puffins and Choughs.
+At 1,365 individual adults, the cliffs are home to the largest mainland colony of Puffins, the majority of which can be seen at Goat Island.
+Most seabirds come in the spring to breed and are rarely seen near the shore for the remainder of the year.
+The Guillemot lays its egg directly onto the ledge and despite the perilous position its hatched chicks rarely fall.
+Great black-backed gulls patrol the cliffs for a chance encounter with an unguarded egg or chick and Kestrels hover over the clifftops in search of field mice and large insects.

-Further inland, four pairs of Chough birds can be seen feeding on the short grass at the clifftop.
+Further inland, four pairs of Choughs can be seen feeding on the short grass at the clifftop.
 Stonechat and many other common breeding birds are spotted on the bushes and slate stone walls.
-A wetlands area will be reestablished as part of the landscape strategy, providing valuable habitats for waterfowl, mallards and moorhens.
+A wetlands area will be reestablished as part of the landscape strategy, providing valuable habitats for waterfowl, Mallards and Moorhens.